 How Long Has Sicily Been Producing Wine?

-Whether you’re Sicily-bound or simply want to enjoy some new and refreshing flavors, this guide to Sicilian wine will tell you everything you need to know.
+Whether you’re Sicily-bound or want to enjoy some new and refreshing flavors, this guide to Sicilian wine will tell you everything you need to know.

 What Makes Sicilian Wine Unique

-“The different terrain and elevation create unique soil components creating indigenous grapes that can only be grown on the island,” explained Antonio Rallo, President of Sicilia DOC.
+“The different terrain and elevation create unique soil components, creating indigenous grapes that can only be grown on the island,” explained Antonio Rallo, President of Sicilia DOC.
 “Sicily’s climate makes it perfect for sustainable farming with roughly 300 days of sunshine per year, winds that protect against frost and mildews, and one of the longest harvests on the planet lasting more than 90 days.”

 Where Is Wine Country In Sicily?

 In the west, you’ll find Marsala DOC, where the famed fortified wine is produced.
-Etna DOC is on the east coast where peppery Etna Rosso (or red wines) come from.
+Etna DOC is on the east coast, where peppery Etna Rosso (or red wines) come from.
 Rich reds from Nero d’Avola grapes hail from one of the sunniest, warmest parts of Sicily, Noto DOC.
 Grapes used in Sicilian wines are grown throughout the island, though.

 Why Try Sicilian Wines

-During a wine trip through Sicily, I discovered so many new types of wine that immediately made their way onto my list of favorites — even a few reds, which I don’t drink as often.
+While you may not have heard of some of the best wines from Sicily, you’ll find they’re worth your attention.
+During a wine trip through Sicily, I discovered many new types of wine that immediately made their way onto my list of favorites — even a few reds, which I don’t typically drink.

 What Type Of Wine Is Sicily Known For?